LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ### Lodging, the venue, and parties are miles apart

-Attendees were required to travel multi-kilometer distances multiple times per day during busy traffic.
+In order to attend all the events, attendees were required to travel multi-kilometer distances between remote locations multiple times per day amongst big-city traffic.

-Ubering everywhere gets expensive and indeterminate, public transit takes a long time, renting a car ($$)?
+Ubering everywhere gets expensive, public transit is usually confusing and indeterminate, and renting a car is another huge hassle.

 Rails World provided shuttles for some but I saw this as an opportunity to do it a simpler way and just walk everywhere.

 Actually a win because:
-- I already enjoy walking, and I can walk fast
+- Already enjoy walking, and I can walk fast
-- Saw Toronto up close - walked dozens of miles through various neighborhoods and districts
+- Saw Toronto up close - walked dozens of miles through various neighborhoods and districts, and to the shore of Lake Ontario
-- Saved $ on paid options
+- Saved significant $ by skipping paid options
 - Got excellent exercise 4 days in a row!
-- Walked to the shore of Lake Ontario
 - Took the UP train (Union station to Toronto Pearson International Airport)

 It was a great call.
 There were many other people walking all the major streets almost all day long.